-(7) On the basis of the communication of the Board under sub-section (3) or sub-section (6), the Adjudicating Authority shall pass an order appointing a new resolution professional.
-(8) The Adjudicating Authority may give directions to the resolution professional replaced under sub-section (7)- (a) to share all information with the new resolution professional in respect of the insolvency resolution process; and (b) to co-operate with the new resolution professional in such matters as may be required.
+- 6. The Board shall send a communication within ten days of receipt of the direction under sub-section (5) either- - (a) confirming appointment of the nominated resolution professional: or - (b) rejecting appointment of the nominated resolution professional and recommend a new resolution professional. - 7.
+On the basis of the communication of the Board under sub-section (3) or sub-section (6), the Adjudicating Authority shall pass an order appointing a new resolution professional. - 8.
+The Adjudicating Authority may give directions to the resolution professional replaced under sub-section (7)- - (a) to share all information with the new resolution professional in respect of the insolvency resolution process; and - (b) to co-operate with the new resolution professional in such matters as may be required.

 99 - Submission of report by resolution professional.

-(1) The resolution professional shall examine the application referred to in section 94 or section 95, as the case may be, within ten days of his appointment, and submit a report to the Adjudicating Authority recommending for approval or rejection of the application.
-(2) Where the application has been filed under section 95, the resolution professional may require the debtor to Section 94 & 95 to be done by the RP RP shall verify all the information and facts furnished in the application with the relevant source documents and keep appropriate audit evidence of such verification and validation by him Timeline of getting the details from the debtor and the creditors will become a big issue, as the report to be submitted within 10, wherein the communication, making concerned people understand about the law and furnish information will take longer time in the early days.
-The Debtor may not extend his cooperation and furnish the information [especially incase of Sec 95- creditor filed cases].
-Without Debtor cooperation, report preparation will be If the application is filed through the RP, then the concerned RP shall start collating the data well in advance before AA orders.
-RP shall prepare a clear checklist of details to be collected, be clear with all the available sources of information, etc., [a good networking of the RP with others will facilitate faster retrieval of required information].
+- 1. The resolution professional shall examine the application referred to in section 94 or section 95, as the case may be, within ten days of his appointment, and submit a report to the Adjudicating Authority recommending for approval or rejection of the application. - 2.
+Where the application has been filed under section 95, the resolution professional may require the debtor to prove repayment of the debt claimed as unpaid by the creditor by furnishing- - (a) evidence of electronic transfer of the unpaid amount from the bank account of the debtor;

+- · All the roles as listed above from Section 94 & 95 to be done by the RP - RP shall verify all the information and facts furnished in the application with the relevant source documents and keep appropriate audit evidence of such verification and validation by him - RP shall immediately write to all tax authroities, banks and all other known creditors to ascertain the correctness of all the debts reported in the form - Timeline of getting the details from the debtor and the creditors will become a big issue, as the report to be submitted within 10, wherein the communication, making concerned people understand about the law and furnish information will take longer time in the early days. - If the application is filed through the RP, then the concerned RP shall start collating the data well in advance before AA orders. - RP shall prepare a clear checklist of details to be collected, be clear with all the available sources of information, etc., [a good networking of the RP with others will facilitate faster retrieval of required information].